James Flack Norris Award in Physical Organic Chemistry

-Among his awards are the Inter-American Photochemical Society Research Award (2004) and the University of Chicago Award for Distinguished Performance at Argonne (1989).
-Wasielewski received R&D Magazine's R&D 100 Award in 1993 for work in molecular switches and in 1999 for work in photorefractivity.
+Feringa has also employed the mechanistic principles of physical organic chemistry to develop new catalytic methods for synthetic organic chemistry.
+One of his major breakthroughs in asymmetric catalysis is his preparation of a series of novel monodentate chiral phosphoramidite ligands, which he used for the first enantioselective catalytic 1,4-addition of organometallic reagents to enones with absolute stereocontrol.
+He has also used the ligands for tandem conjugate addition, ring annulations, kinetic resolutions, epoxide ring openings, and cross-coupling reactions.
+In other work, Feringa's group has attached DNA molecules to catalytically active metal complexes and used them to catalyze enantioselective reactions.

-He's a fellow of the American Association for the Advancement of Science, and he's also been a named lecturer at many universities and companies.
-Wasielewski is closing in on 300 published articles.
+An author of over 400 publications and 16 patents and a contributor to several books, Feringa has received many awards and honors, including the 1997 Pino gold medal of the Italian Chemical Society; the Novartis Chemistry Lectureship Award 2000-01 in recognition of outstanding contributions to natural products synthesis and the development of new synthetic methodology; the Guthikonda Award, Columbia University, 2003; the Spinoza Award (the highest Netherlands scientific award, sometimes called the "Dutch Nobel Prize"); and the Prelog gold medal for stereochemistry from the Swiss Federal Institute of Technology, Zurich, in 2005.

-The award address will be presented before the Division of Organic Chemistry.—Robin Giroux
+The award address will be presented before the Division of Organic Chemistry.—Michael Freemantle

 Join the conversation